Welcome to the Ultimate Beginner’s Guide to the Gym!

 The two final pieces of the puzzle are things I want for you so badly, I can taste it.
 These two exercises have changed my life, our lead coach Jim’s life, Staci’s life, and the lives of hundreds of thousands of people in the Nerd Fitness Rebellion:

-Picking up a barbell, and learning how to squat and learning how to deadlift.
+Picking up a barbell, learning how to squat, and learning how to deadlift.

 There’s something powerful about old-school strength training with exercises like the back squat and the deadlift.

-Show me somebody that’s strong at both of these movements, and I’ll show you somebody that’s in better shape than most of the human population.
+Show me somebody that’s strong at both of these movements, and I’ll show you somebody who’s in better shape than most of the human population.

 But wait!